Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/transformations/grab.rst

    will be the magnitude of the translation along that axis.
    This decimal number is displayed at the bottom left corner of the 3D view window as it is entered.

-   - Hitting :kbd:`BackSpace` during number entry and deleting the number removes the numerical specification option but the object will remain constrained to the same axis.
+   - Hitting :kbd:`Backspace` during number entry and deleting the number removes the numerical specification option but the object will remain constrained to the same axis.

    - Hitting :kbd:`/` during number entry switches the number being entered to its reciprocal, e.g.